fonoster/fonoster/README.md

-# Fonoster: The open-source alternative to Twilio
+# The open-source alternative to Twilio

 [Fonoster Inc](https://fonoster.com) is researching an innovative Programmable Telecommunications Stack that will allow businesses to connect telephony services with the Internet entirely through a cloud-based utility.